-Most of the Himalayan region follow Buddhist religion.
+Most of the Himalayan regions follow the Buddhist religion.
 You will see many colorful prayer flags and Mani walls along the way.
 You can also tie one if you wish to.
 The sound of these flags flickering with the wind will give you some kind of peace and calmness.
 It is a form of paying respect to the culture by keeping your right side close to the sacred idols and objects.

 Acute Mountain Sickness (AMS)

 You might suffer from acute mountain sickness if you’re trekking to a higher altitude.
-The oxygen level is low in those higher altitudes so you might suffer from nausea, breathlessness and others.
-Walking slowly in your normal pace is advised to avoid altitude sickness.
+The oxygen level is low in those higher altitudes so you might suffer from nausea, breathlessness, and others.
+Walking slowly at your normal pace is advised to avoid altitude sickness.
 If any kind of symptoms you see while walking, take immediate medication and rest until you feel normal.
 Do not go any further if you don’t feel better.